The Grey Hoodie Project: Big Tobacco, Big Tech, and the threat on academic integrity: Influence the events and decisions made by funded universities

 Such a conflict of interest persists even when considering conferences dedicated to examining the societal effects of technology.
-For example, FAccT (previously known as FAT*) has never had a year without Big Tech funding: Google (3/3 years), Microsoft (2/3 years), Facebook (2/3 years)\footnote{The sponsorship info for FAccT was obtained from the "Sponsors and Supporters" page for each conference (e.g., \url{https://facctconference.org/2020/sponsorship.html})}.
+For example, FAccT (previously known as FAT*) has never had a year without Big Tech funding: Google (3/3 years), Microsoft (2/3 years), Facebook (2/3 years)\footnote{The sponsorship info for FAccT was obtained from the ``Sponsors and Supporters'' page for each conference (e.g., \url{https://facctconference.org/2020/sponsorship.html})}.
 While the conference organizers provide a ``Statement Regarding Sponsorship and Financial Support'', it's not clear how effective such a policy is at preventing the unconscious biasing of attendees and researchers.
+That is, despite research in other fields clearly demonstrating that industry funding negatively impacts work and subconsciously biases researchers \cite{goldberg2019shadows, marks2020lessons, new_sci_2015,owram2004managing}, many organizers and academics in computer science believe that this is not cause for concern without offering evidence to the contrary.

+In public health policy, disclosure of conflicts of interests is simply seen as a mechanism to indicate the existence of a problem.
+We believe, as argued by \citet{goldberg2019shadows} ``rather than disclosure and management, the ethically paramount intervention targeted against behavior of partiality flowing from [conflict of interests] is the idea of sequestration.
+Sequestration refers to the idea of eliminating or at least severely curtailing relationships between commercial industries and [...] professionals''.

-Furthermore, there is work which demonstrates how this funding further purports Big Tech's views and what solutions are and are not acceptable \cite{metcalf_owning_2019}.
+Furthermore, there is work \cite{foroohar_dont_2019} which demonstrates how this funding further purports Big Tech's views and what solutions are and are not acceptable \cite{metcalf_owning_2019}.
 By controlling the agenda of such workshops, Big Tech controls the discussions, and can shift the types of questions being asked and the direction of the discussion.
 A clear example of this was when, ``[as] part of a campaign by Google executives to shift the antitrust conversation'', Google sponsored and planned a conference to influence policy makers going so far as to invite a ``token Google critic, capable of giving some semblance of balance'' \cite{foroohar_dont_2019}.
+Another example was the ``Workshop on Federated Learning and Analytics'' organized by Google researchers.
+Distinguishing between little ``p'' privacy from big ``P'' Privacy (the former being protecting data from adversaries (i.e., confidentiality) and the latter focusing on privacy as a human right with societal value), the workshop focused more on privacy over Privacy \cite{fed_priv_2019}.